OPUS4/framework/README.md

 ### Directory

-The directory for testing can be created by using
+The workspace directory for testing can be created by using

     ant prepare-workspace